 No environmental assessment for mine expansion

 The Drmno mine currently produces around 9 million tonnes of lignite per year and needs to expand to 12 million in order to feed the new plant.
 In 2013 the government decided that no environmental impact assessment would be necessary for the mine expansion.
-This is currently subject to a complaint to the Energy Community Secretariat by Serbia’s Center for Ecology and Sustainable Development (CEKOR) and Bankwatch.
+In 2021 the Energy Community Secretariat opened a dispute settlement case against Serbia on this issue.

-Therefore, the Committee asked Serbia to comply with its obligations under the Convention and to notify Romania about the environmental impact assessment.
-This was the first time that the Committee has opened an initiative related to cross-border impacts of a coal fired power plant.
+At its meeting in March 2015, the Espoo Convention Implementation Committee agreed to ask Serbia to comply with its obligations under the Convention and to notify Romania about the environmental impact assessment.
+This was the first time that the Committee had opened an initiative related to the cross-border impacts of a coal fired power plant.